reethuanand/Assignment-1/README.md

 Data Description :
-The measurement consists of ~20,000 genesfor 185 pancreatic cancer tumors This means in our data, the row metadata is not present.
+The measurement consists of ~20,000 genesfor 185 pancreatic cancer tumors row metadata is only present and column metadata is not present

 AIM :